 MPs have not officially started their work as legislators yet.

-That will only begin once parliamentary committees are formed after President Cyril Ramaphosa’s State of the Nation Address on June 20.
+That will only begin once parliamentary committees are formed after President Cyril Ramaphosa’s State of the Nation Address next week.

-Last week, the National Assembly’s rules committee confirmed committees will be convened from the June 2 to elect a chairperson and plan their programmes.
+Last week, the National Assembly’s rules committee confirmed committees will be convened from the 2nd of June to elect a chairperson and plan their programmes.

-The ANC is yet to indicate who it will nominate to the important positions of chairpersons and whips.
+The ANC has so far not yet indicated who it will nominate to the important positions of chairpersons, and whips.

-It is believed internal wrangling within the party is seemingly stifling the appointments of key parliamentary positions which could determine if the proposal to remove Mkhwebane, among others, succeeds or not.
+It’s believed internal wrangling within the party is seemingly stifling the appointments of key parliamentary positions which could determine if the proposal to remove MKhwebane, among others succeeds or not.

 “We have long stated that Mkhwebane is not the right person to serve as the head of such a critical Chapter 9 body,” he said.